-Your Name Here is a project conceived by artist Joshua Sofaer who is encouraging the people of St Helens to get involved in an interactive public art competition.
+Your Name Here is a project conceived by artist Joshua Sofaer who encouraged the people of St Helens to get involved in an interactive public art competition.

-The project called on people to tell us the name of a person they wished to nominate to become the new name of the park, along with the reasons why.
-Nominators were asked to explain their nomination with a story, drawing, painting, video, photo, sound recording, or even an object.
-The named person needed to have a strong connection with St Helens, whether historic or more recent and could have been a friend, family member or local hero.
+The project called on people to nominate a person they felt had a strong connection to the town, telling us their name and why they should be chosen as the new name for the park.
+Nominators were asked to share a story, drawing, painting, video, photo, sound recording, or even an object.
+The named person needed to have a strong connection with St Helens, whether historic or more recent and could be a friend, family member or local hero.

 Artist Joshua Sofaer, said: “The aim of Your Name Here is to get people talking about who is important to the people of St Helens.
 I want to help celebrate the residents of St Helens in an extraordinary way exploring the themes of citizenship, history, family and civic pride.
 I hope it gets conversation going about who our role models are within the community and thinking creatively about the people in their lives.”

 Director of Heart of Glass, Patrick Fox, added: ”We're really delighted to be working with artist Joshua Sofaer and St Helens Council on Your Name Here which we hope will capture the imagination of the people of St Helens over the coming weeks and months.

 “The Heart of Glass commissioning philosophy is very much about creating ambitious collaborative and participatory art projects that question the world we inhabit and create new spaces for debate and exploration.
 Joshua shares this commitment and so we are delighted to be working with him to realise this ambitious project that will literally change the landscape of St.Helens!
 We're looking forward to seeing the many and varied responses that come through.”